 - Limit text to no more than 350 words

-- List authors and affiliations (limit of five authors)
+- List authors and affiliations (limit of seven authors)

 - Avoid the use of abbreviations within the text

 - Do not include tables, figures, or illustrations

 The abstract must be submitted in the following format: